Power of Attorney for Property: What You Must Know

 • Grantor Details: Name, age, address, and occupation of the individual conferring the power (Grantor).

-• Reason for Giving Power: A clear justification for granting the power must be explicitly stated, such as residing abroad or being hospitalised.
+• Reason for Giving Power: A clear justification for granting the power must be explicitly stated, such as residing abroad or being hospitalized.

-• Details of Powers granted: Details of what the Attorney is authorised to do about the property and explicitly specify any limitations.
+• Details of Powers Granted: Details of what the attorney is authorized to do about the property and explicitly specify any limitations.

 • Date and Place: Date and location of drafting the POA deed, and specifically state the commencement date for the operation of the power separately.